codingitforward/fellowship2021/README.md

 **Shana Hadi** is a senior at Stanford University studying Computer Science and English.
 This summer, Shana worked at the U.S. Census Bureau and created a full-stack web application to automate Justice Assistance Data Survey (JADS) tabulations.
 This resulted in a centralized system for fetching and managing data, a streamlined user interface, and reductions in manual user interventions, thus leading to time and cost savings. | [Presentation](Shana_Hadi.pdf)

 **Shira Abramovich** is a recent graduate from Brown University with a degree in Comparative Literature-Translation and Computer Science.
 This summer, she worked at the Bureau of Labor Statistics in the Office of Employment and Unemployment Statistics.
-Shira built a user interface for the record linkage of two surveys, the Quarterly Census of Employment and Wages and the Foreign Direct Investment, to empower analysts to complete their reviews more effectively and remove or add linkages as necessary.
+Shira built a user interface for the record linkage of two surveys, the Quarterly Census of Employment and Wages and the Foreign Direct Investment, to empower analysts to complete their reviews more effectively and remove or add linkages as necessary. | [Presentation](Shira_Abramovich.pdf)

 **Simon Pastor** is an incoming first-year Master’s student at Yale University studying Public Policy with a specialization in Data Science in Politics.
 This summer, he worked at the Bureau of Labor Statistics in the Office of Productivity and Technology (OPT), which is responsible for measuring changes in productivity for industries and major sectors of the U.S. economy.
 Simon developed a tool that automated days of analysis and visualization to quickly extract important highlights and trends from new or revised data. | [Presentation](Simon_Pastor.pdf)